 It has been estimated that it take anywhere from 9 – 24 months for the CMMC 2.0 to be fully approved.
 During this time frame, it is anticipated that other changes could occur, adding even more to the confusion.
 But remember, you are not alone in this process.
 Many organizations are looking at meeting NIST-800-171 requirements at a minimum as this is currently a contracting requirement.

 Looking for more CMMC information?
-Talk with one of our CMMC RPO’s today to figure out how to best prep for the upcoming changes.
+Talk with one of our CMMC RPO’s in USA today to figure out how to best prep for the upcoming changes.